-Better Denver Bond projects are incorporating green design and construction approaches that use energy efficiency, recycling, and wise use of land, water and other materials.
-These design and construction approaches can also save capital, operations and maintenance costs.
-Better Denver projects seek sustainable elements that can be readily implemented, are environmentally responsible, and which balance the economic, environmental, and social aspects of each project.
-Techniques used or considered include using post consumer recycled materials; recycling, salvaging or reusing construction or demolition waste; and reducing water through the use of efficient landscaping and irrigation.
+Better Denver Bond projects are incorporating green design and construction approaches that encourage energy efficiency, recycling, and the wise use of land, water and other materials.
+These design and construction approaches can also reduce capital, operations and maintenance costs.
+Better Denver projects seek sustainable elements that can be readily implemented, are environmentally responsible, and which balance the economic, environmental and social aspects of each project.
+Techniques used or considered include using post-consumer recycled materials; recycling, salvaging or reusing construction or demolition waste; and reducing water consumption through the use of efficient landscaping and irrigation.

-- Green Valley Ranch Branch Library: The 26,000 sq. ft. structure will use an under-floor air distribution system along with evaporative cooling and a “sensible energy recovery wheel” to condition outdoor air without mechanical refrigeration.
-Overall projected energy savings for the building operation is over $41,000 annually.
+The 26,000 sq. ft. structure uses an under-floor air distribution system along with evaporative cooling and a “sensible energy recovery wheel” to condition outdoor air without mechanical refrigeration.
+Overall projected energy savings for the building’s operation amount to over $41,000 annually.
 This represents 66.8% in energy use savings and 63.7% in energy cost savings over standard construction practices.
 In addition, the project qualified for $21,000 in Xcel Energy cooling rebates.

-The Green Valley Ranch Branch Library was designated to receive Gold certification from the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) program.
-The Gold Certification award is based on the library's aggressive efforts to design, build and operate the facility in a sustainable way that helps to protect and enhance the environment.
-LEED measures how well a building performs across metrics of energy savings, water efficiency, CO2 emissions reduction, improved indoor air quality and stewardship of natural resources.
+The Green Valley Ranch Branch Library achieved Gold certification from the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) program.
+The Gold Certification is based on the library's aggressive efforts to design, build and operate the facility in a sustainable way that helps to protect and enhance the environment.
+LEED measures how well a building performs across metrics of energy savings, water efficiency, CO2 emissions reduction, improved indoor air quality, and stewardship of natural resources.

-- Central Park (Stapleton) Recreation Center : The building is working to achieve LEED Gold certification.
-A combination of daylight harvesting using skylights and Solatubes, high performance window glass, and solar shading will shed 70% of the solar heat gain and reduce room lighting demands.
-LED parking lot lighting will be installed to save 30% energy use.
-A 15 kW solar photovoltaic system that returns electricity back to the grid will be installed as a demonstration project.
-The natatorium will use a special heat distribution system as well as a pool cover on the lap pool to achieve 15-20% energy savings.
+This building achieved LEED Gold certification.
+A combination of daylight harvesting using skylights and Solatubes, high performance window glass, and solar shading is designed to shed 70% of the solar heat gain and reduce indoor lighting demands.
+LED parking lot lighting was installed and is expected to reduce energy use by 30%.
+A 15 kW solar photovoltaic system that returns electricity back to the grid was also installed as a demonstration project.
+And the natatorium uses a special heat distribution system as well as a lap pool cover designed to achieve 15-20% energy savings.

-- Cherry Creek Branch Library: Renovations include new high efficient condensing boilers; new high efficient lighting; improved Building Automation System; recycled content, low-VOC carpet; low-VOC paint; FSC-certified millwork; on-demand water heaters; and low flow fixtures.
+Renovations included new high-efficiency condensing boilers; new high-efficiency lighting; an improved building automation system; recycled content; low-VOC carpet and paint; FSC-certified millwork; on-demand water heaters; and low flow fixtures.

-- Montbello Branch Library: Renovations include 7 Coolerado (HVAC-Type) units; new Building Automation System; new insulated skylights; new high efficiency lighting; recycled content, low-VOC carpet; low-VOC paint; low flow fixtures.
+Renovations included seven Coolerado (HVAC-Type) units; a new building automation system; new insulated skylights; new high-efficiency lighting; recycled content; low-VOC carpet and paint; and low flow fixtures.

-- Police Traffic Operations and Firing Range : Renovated a warehouse into office space and constructed a new Police Firearms Training Facility.
+The Better Denver Bond Program converted an existing warehouse into office space and constructed a new Police Firearms Training Facility.
 The complex features reuse of an existing building on a compact, efficient site.
-Sustainability features include: 48% water savings against LEED criteria, tilt up walls with continuous insulation, high-efficiency boilers and water heaters, low-lighting density, and variable air volume roof top units.
+Sustainability features include: 48% water savings against LEED criteria, tilt-up walls with continuous insulation, high-efficiency boilers and water heaters, low lighting density, and variable air volume rooftop units.